Parler and Gab, two conservative social media sites, keep alleged Russian disinformation up, despite report

 “Threat actors consistently look for the soft underbelly of the Internet by targeting platforms where they think they won’t be detected or taken down.
 That’s another reason why independent research matters in this area,” said John Kelly, chief executive of Graphika.
 “There is a bipartisan consensus that information operations by foreign actors are a threat to the integrity of democracies, and this principle should not stop at the gates of smaller platforms.”

-Gab gained notoriety after an account believed to belong to Robert Bowers, posted anti-Semitic rants on the platform before allegedly fatally shot 11 people at a Pittsburgh synagogue in 2018.
+Gab gained notoriety after an account believed to belong to Robert Bowers posted anti-Semitic rants on the platform before allegedly fatally shooting 11 people at a Pittsburgh synagogue in 2018.
 Bowers has pleaded not guilty.

 Torba, the founder, directly attacked the Graphika report and mocked one of its authors in a blog post last week.
 He said in a statement Wednesday, “We are not going to take any action against a handful of ‘Russian’ Gab accounts that simply share blog posts with opinion and news pieces.”